 The Electoral College dates back all the way to when the Constitution was drafted.
 The Founding Fathers created it as a compromise between Congress voting for the president and the president being elected by the people.
-However, that does not mean all the founding fathers were in favor of an electoral college system.
-For example, James Madison called the electoral college "a shoody piece of work".
+However, that does not mean all the Founding Fathers were in favor of an electoral college system.
+For example, James Madison called the electoral college "a shoddy piece of work".

 Pros of the Electoral College